lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Device processing

 The device sends message 3.
 AD3 depends on the kind of enrollment the device is requesting.
-It may e.g. be a CBOR encoded Certificate Signing Request, see {{I-D.raza-ace-cbor-certificates}}.
+It may e.g. be a CBOR encoded Certificate Signing Request, see {{I-D.mattsson-cose-cbor-cert-compress}}.

 #### Authenticator processing